rust-unofficial/patterns/src/patterns/behavioural/command.md

 If our commands are small and may be defined as functions or passed as a closure then using function pointers might be preferable since it does not exploit dynamic dispatch.
-But if our command is a whole struct with a bunch of functions and variables defined as seperated module then using trait objects would be more suitable.
+But if our command is a whole struct with a bunch of functions and variables defined as separated module then using trait objects would be more suitable.
 A case of application can be found in [`actix`](https://actix.rs/), which uses trait objects when it registers a handler function for routes.
 In case of using `Fn` trait objects we can create and use commands in the same way